Due Diligence Agent

-• Documents missed or insufficiently reviewed under deadline pressure
+• Documents missed or skimmed under deadline pressure

-• No audit trail proving the scope and thoroughness of the review
+• No record proving the scope and depth of the review

 Not a black box.
-Every step is visible, auditable, and governed.
+Every step is visible, checkable, and governed.
 Here's exactly what happens when you use the Due Diligence Agent.

 1